April 26, 2022 § 16 Comments

 Keep your writing friends close.
 Share editing and submissions advice and support.
 But remember we are all of more value to each other when we prioritize growing our own readerships.
 Newsletter swaps, giveaways, and shared book events all have a wider reach when we actively seek out our audience, and have a finger on the pulse of what they love.

-Ashleigh Renard’s debut book SWING – A Memoir of Doing it All will be available May 2021.
+Ashleigh Renard is the author of the bestselling memoir SWING – A Memoir of Doing it All.
 Follow her on Instagram for daily reflections and advice for writers, monogamists and moms.

 January 5, 2021 § 21 Comments

 Mine was a clever ad.
 The local Jewish paper has around 16,000 weekly subscribers from Denver and the surrounding area, and my story is about growing up in Denver within a Jewish family with mental illness, and how I made my way out, found my way back, and came to understand and forgive (even myself).

 With Hanukkah beginning in two days, my part-time-publicist brain planned a 3 x 4 in. color ad for $900.00:

 It would run on the first day of the eight-day holiday.
 The woman selling ads for the paper had been as excited as I was.